ProtopointLLC/bodybytes-firmware/docs/flashing.md

 **`recovery` (0x060000, 63.625 MB)**

 OpenWrt initramfs kernel (`initramfs-kernel.bin`), stored read-only.
-When U-Boot detects the recovery trigger (GPIO#14 low) it runs `bootcmd_recovery`: `sf probe` switches the W25Q512JV to 4-byte addressing, `sf read` copies `recovery_size` bytes from NOR offset `0x60000` into RAM, then `bootm` boots from RAM.
-The initramfs image is self-contained - kernel + rootfs packed into a single FIT image; no separate squashfs mount from NOR or eMMC is needed.
+When U-Boot detects the recovery trigger (GPIO#14 low) it runs `boot_sf` → `fit_load_sf`: `sf probe` switches the W25Q512JV to 4-byte addressing, reads one block from NOR offset `0x60000` to parse the FIT header and determine the image size, then reads the full image into RAM at `${dram_staging}`, and `bootm` boots from RAM.
+The initramfs image is self-contained — kernel + rootfs packed into a single FIT image; no separate squashfs mount from NOR or eMMC is needed.
 The running recovery system is entirely in RAM and cannot modify NOR, making it a safe environment to repair a broken eMMC.

-The recovery partition spans the W25Q512JV EAR (Extended Address Register) boundary at 16 MB. `sf read` uses the SPI driver with `CONFIG_SPI_FLASH_BAR=y`, which updates the EAR before each cross-boundary read and can address all four 16 MB regions transparently. `recovery_size` is sized to exactly cover the recovery binary (rounded to NOR sector alignment), so only the needed data is transferred.
+The recovery partition spans the W25Q512JV EAR (Extended Address Register) boundary at 16 MB. `sf read` uses the SPI driver with `CONFIG_SPI_FLASH_BAR=y`, which updates the EAR before each cross-boundary read and can address all four 16 MB regions transparently.
+Only the bytes indicated by the FIT header are transferred, not the full partition.

 | EAR | Address range | Region |
 |-----|---------------|--------|